mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 - Choosing an appropriate place for joining calls is a matter of respect for the other participants.
-While joining from a nice Café or the beach might seem like a good idea, it is likely distracting for everyone else who will be exposed to the background noises, people walking around in the background, waiters interrupting, etc.
+While joining from a nice Café or the beach might seem like a good idea, it is likely distracting for everyone else who will be exposed to the background noises, people walking around in the periphery, waiters interrupting, etc.

 ### Tools for knowledge management and sharing

-Knowledge and information management is critical for every team and as discussed previously access to all relevant information and transparency across the team is essential for making a remote working model work at all.
+Knowledge and information management is critical for every team and as mentioned previously access to all relevant information and transparency across the team is essential for making a remote working model work at all.
 Tools for that like Notion, Confluence or Basecamp allow collaboratively creating, sharing, and keeping relevant information.
-They are the remote equivalent of whiteboards and the place where feature descriptions or strategy documents would live.
+They are the remote equivalents of whiteboards and the place where feature descriptions or strategy documents live.
 They must allow everyone to contribute to the information, have versioning so people can understand who made what change when, and have commenting functionality so that people can have discussions about the content.